-Is there a requirement to keep the Physical Fitness Test (PFT) participation results in student permanent records?
+Is there a requirement to keep the PFT participation results in student permanent records?

-Do the requirements outlined in California Ed Code (EC) Section 51241(b)(1) still apply to students in high school?
+Do the requirements outlined in EC Section 51241(b)(1) still apply to students in high school?

-What is the CDE's recommendation to unified and high school districts on how they can best be compliant with this year's PFT testing and still meet the requirements outlined in section 51241(b)(1) of the California Education Code?
+What is the CDE's recommendation to unified and high school districts on how they can best be compliant with this year's PFT testing and still meet the requirements outlined in EC Section 51241(b)(1)?

-The California Department of Education (CDE) does not have a recommendation on how a LEA may best be compliant with EC 51241(b)(1).
-The CDE recommends that LEAs complete the PFT as prescribed in 2021–22 and advise students that the exemptions in EC 51241 and EC 51242 are still available if that student wants to request an exemption from physical education.
+The CDE does not have a recommendation on how a LEA might best achieve compliance with EC 51241(b)(1).
+The CDE recommends that LEAs complete the PFT as prescribed and advise students that the exemptions in EC sections 51241 and 51242 are still available if a student wants to request an exemption from physical education.

-Is there an awards program for the Physical Fitness Test (PFT)?
+Is there an awards program for the PFT?